amazon-ion/ion-docs/_books/ion-1-1/src/macros/macros_by_example.md

 (:website_url "gp/cart") ⇒ "https://www.amazon.com/gp/cart"
 ```

-In TDL, it is legal for a macro invocation to appear anywhere that a value could appaer.
+In TDL, it is legal for a macro invocation to appear anywhere that a value could appear.
 In this example, an invocation of `make_string` is being passed as an argument to an invocation of `website_url`.

 ```ion